BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   before trusting the repo.** Backups on Desktop: per_shot_texture.py.bak_poisson (the ONLY Poisson copy - keep for the mesher revisit), matcher .bak/.bak2/.bak3.
 Dead file to delete: ~/Desktop/patch_mesh.py.
   NEXT: crack meshing quality (Poisson-on-rooms vs tuned ball-pivoting), restore engine voxel from 0.01.
+- 2026-08-22 (strategy session): Big-picture reassessment.
+Operator (LiDAR since Jan, prior tools LiDAX/Foxglove, moved to Jetson for compute) flagged we're ~25% to a deliverable and stuck in a tooling loop (RTAB -> Point-LIO -> mesher) - optimizing INTERMEDIATE artifacts while blind to the END result.
+DECISION/PIVOT: get to Unreal EARLY - push rough Point-LIO output into Unreal and let it (plus real GPU compute) do meshing/cleanup/relight, so we can tweak the WHOLE chain while watching the final output instead of polishing blind.
+HARD FACTS established: (1) Unreal does NOT run on Jetson (Vulkan wall, well-documented dead end) nor usefully on the operator's Surfaces/HP laptop (no discrete GPU).
+(2) Unreal has a native, first-party LiDAR Point Cloud plugin - imports .las/.laz/.ply/.e57/.pts, meters->UU (1UU=1cm) so dimensions survive, dynamic LOD for big clouds;
+  aimed exactly at set designers.
+Point cloud != relightable mesh though; meshing/relight still a step (pros often use Houdini as an intermediate on a powerful box).
+So Unreal RELOCATES the meshing problem to better tools, doesn't erase it - capture quality still matters.
+(3) PLAN: Jetson stays capture+Point-LIO front end; a GPU WORKSTATION (RTX, 12GB+ VRAM min, 16GB sweet spot, 32-64GB RAM;
+  ~$1.6-2k Tier-1 desktop e.g. RTX 4070 Ti Super) becomes the ingest/clean/relight/render back end.
+  VALIDATE FIRST via CLOUD GPU rental (~$1-3/hr creative workstation, Vagon or Shadow ~$55/mo) - ~$20-60 total to prove the rough-capture->Unreal->deliverable path before buying the box.
+Cloud machine = the box that runs Unreal; drive it remotely from the HP laptop (laptop is just a screen).
+  Data handoff is trivial (tiny files).
+Considered+rejected: RealSense D435 (dense but SOFT depth = the melt problem, <10m range < L2's 30m).
+Sensor roles clarified: camera=PLACE (no depth/reach),
+  LiDAR=MEASUREMENT, far field (sky/mountains)=backdrop PLATE in Unreal, reach=MOVE the LiDAR.
+Also cracked the Point-LIO lag diagnosis from mystery -> IMU-LiDAR SYNC failure (README note A), full dossier in 7P with fix-path + a LiDAR-only sidestep (imu_en:false).
+TIMELINE (3hr/day avg, honest): constrained deliverable (one lit interior) ~6-10 weeks IF we reorder to solve capture coverage + registration stability first; barn-class ~4-6 months.
+NEXT: prep colored .ply export for Unreal (cold), then cloud-GPU validation of the whole approach.
+- 2026-08-23 (clock breakthrough): IMU saturation check on 192455 bag: 0 crossings (accel max 9.83 vs
+  satu 30; gyro max 0.019 vs satu 35) -> saturation DEFINITIVELY not the lag cause; also confirmed L2 reports accel in m/s2 (gravity=9.63) so acc_norm:9.81 is correct.
+Config grep confirmed acc_norm/satu values fine, timestamp_unit:0, time_lag:0.0.
+THEN found a matching user report: the lag/frozen-stamp/ cutoff is a JETSON-CLOCK vs UNITREE-FROZEN-TIMESTAMP problem (Jetsons have no RTC battery, boot with a wrong clock until NTP; Point-LIO drops messages whose stamps aren't monotonic / are ahead of system time -> odom cuts out).
+Jetson clock is currently CORRECT (ahead of the frozen Feb-2026 sensor stamp), so the bug may already be self-resolved.
+Full detail + validation test in 7P.
+This likely closes the months-long "divergence/lag" mystery.
+NEXT: a fresh hot capture with correct clock to confirm the cutoff is gone - and to attempt a BETTER full-fusion image than first_fusion.png / _hq.png.